Vladivostok Air Flight 352: Aircraft

 Flight 352 would have been displayed in a livery similar to this Vladivostok Air Tupolev Tu-154M at Niigata Airport in 2009.

 The aircraft involved was a 15-year-old Tupolev Tu-154-M registered as RA-85845 with a manufacturer serial number of 86A735.
 Produced in 1986, the aircraft was first delivered to Chinese state-owned CAAC Airlines and was registered as B-2609.
 It was then operated by multiple Chinese airliners before being delivered to Vladivostok Air under a lease agreement in 2001.
 The aircraft was named as Ussuriysk.

 The aircraft had been stored in Vnukovo International Airport for maintenance from October 2000 until April 2001.
 It later flew to Vladivostok Airport and entered service in April.
 The aircraft had flown for approximately 390 hours with Vladivostok Air.

 Passengers and crew

 There were 145 passengers and crews on board, consisting of 136 passengers and 9 crew members, including 6 children.
 Most of the passengers were Russian.
-Official reported that up to 12 Chinese were aboard the aircraft.
+Officials reported that up to 12 Chinese were aboard the aircraft.
 According to the passenger manifest, a total of 48 passengers were heading to Irkutsk.
 The rest of the passengers, 88 people, were going to fly to Vladivostok.
 Local media reported that 21 people were residents of the Russian city of Artyom in Primorsky Krai.